zju3dv/disprcnn/docs/TRAIN_VAL.md

    ```bash
    pkill -e -9 python -u $USER
    ```
+If you encouter EOFError or share_memory error during training process using num_workers>0, just relaunch the training scripts with "SOLVER.LOAD_OPTIMIZER True SOLVER.LOAD_SCHEDULER True".
 2. We suggest to use 8 GPUs with more than 12G memory each.
 If you don't have enough GPUs or your GPU memory is less than 12G, there are some alternatives.
 We provide a script to run inference with one GPU.
 For training, you can decrease the batch size and learning rate, and increase maximum iteration following [scheduling rules from Detectron](https://github.com/facebookresearch/Detectron/blob/master/configs/getting_started/tutorial_1gpu_e2e_faster_rcnn_R-50-FPN.yaml#L14-L30).